 The Special Events program offers members premises liability coverage for a broad range of events held by underinsured third parties in public assembly facilities.
 Contact us if your special event needs coverage.
 We will facilitate the process for you.

 Becoming a victim of identity theft is a frightening, frustrating experience.
 It can happen to anyone at any time.
 Enduris members’ employees, officers, directors, commissioners, and volunteers, including family members who are residents of the same household now have coverage provided through Travelers Identity Fraud Expense Coverage Master Policy.
-Click here to be directed to the Member’s Only page to log in and view the Travelers policy (click on the Claims tab again).
+Click here to be directed to the Member Portal.
+Once logged in, information on the policy is available in the Member Documents section.

 In addition to the state benefits provided to volunteer and career firefighters, Enduris provides an Accident and Health benefit that is available to its member fire districts.
 The policy is written through Provident Insurance Agency.
 This supplemental program is provided at no additional cost to the Pool member or firefighter.
 Coverage limit is $25,000 and available to all career and volunteer firefighters as well as the district's other volunteers.
 This benefit is claims made.